Improved Bounds For Some Asymptotic Formulas for Counting Words in Shift Spaces: Preliminaries

 defines a semi-norm on the space of bounded linear operators on $\mathfrak{B}$ \citep[~ p.
 474]{Nussbaum}. \begin{proposition} $r_{\text{ess}}(\mathcal{L})=\lim_{n \to \infty} \| \mathcal{L}^n \|_{\mathfrak{K}} ^{1/n}$ \end{proposition} \begin{proof} We refer to \citep[~ p.
-477]{Nussbaum}. \end{proof} Next we briefly talk about perturbation theory of linear operator.
-Our main sources are \cite{TK}, \cite{Dunford} and \cite{Baumg}.\\ It is now clear from definition \ref{essential spectrum def} that for every $r$ where $r_{\text{ess}}(\mathcal{L})<r\leq r(\mathcal{L})$ we should have only finitely many $\zeta \in \text{Sp}(\mathcal{L})$ with $|\zeta|\geq r$, each of which are isolated eigenvalue with finite algebraic multiplicity.
-Kato call these finite $\zeta$'s, \textbf{finite system of eigenvalues} \citep[~ p.
+477]{Nussbaum}. \end{proof} Next, we briefly talk about the perturbation theory of linear operators.
+Our main sources are \cite{TK}, \cite{Dunford} and \cite{Baumg}.\\ It is now clear from definition \ref{essential spectrum def} that for every $r$ where $r_{\text{ess}}(\mathcal{L})<r\leq r(\mathcal{L})$ we should have only finitely many $\zeta \in \text{Sp}(\mathcal{L})$ with $|\zeta|\geq r$, each of which is isolated eigenvalue with finite algebraic multiplicity.
+Kato calls these finite $\zeta$'s, \textbf{finite system of eigenvalues} \citep[~ p.
 181]{TK} or \citep[~ p.
 363]{Baumg}.
 This concept shows up in \citep[~ p.
 572]{Dunford} as \textbf{spectral set}.
 According to Schwartz-Dunford, \textbf{spectral set} is any clopen subset of the spectrum.
 The purpose is to obtain a perturbation theorem for a holomorphic family of operators $\mathcal{L}_s$ in complex variable $s$.
-The original idea of perturbation theory of self-adjoint operators over Hilbert space goes back to Schrödinger.
+The original idea of the perturbation theory of self-adjoint operators over Hilbert space goes back to Schrödinger.
 The first major math result in this area was obtained by Rellich.
 Later on Sz.
 Nagy and Kato independently worked on this topic to generalize Rellich's result to a general closed operator over Banach space \cite{Kato2}.
 Many of these results can be found in \citep[~ VII.6]{Dunford} or \citep[~ Ch.
 VII]{TK} or \citep[~ Ch.
 10]{Baumg}.
-We first want to define holomophic family of operators.
-Note that there are several definition for this but all in the context of bounded operator-valued over a fixed Banach space coincide \citep[~ 10.1]{Baumg} and \citep[~ 10.3]{Baumg}.
+We first want to define a holomorphic family of operators.
+Note that there are several definitions for this but all in the context of bounded operator-valued over a fixed Banach space coincide \citep[~ 10.1]{Baumg}, \citep[~ 10.3]{Baumg}.